magezil/AirBnB_clone-1/README.md

+Based on v1 completed by Steven Garcia and Binita Rai

 # Synopsis

 The Airbnb clone project for which we are creating a copy of the [Airbnb](https://www.airbnb.com/).
 Only some features will be implemented and will be listed below once completed.

-Based on v1.0 Completed by Steven Garcia and Binita Rai

 ## Features